videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 ```

 :::note
-To learn, how to render video in the meeting, follow these detailed [guide](/react/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video#2-rendering-video).
+To learn, how to render video in the meeting, follow this detailed [guide](/react/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video#2-rendering-video).
 :::

 ### Events associated with enableWebcam